Forsaking All Others: Production

 Forsaking All Others was adapted from a successful Broadway play starring Tallulah Bankhead.
-The original play opened in New York City, New York, USA on March 1, 1933 and had 110 performances.
-Tallulah Bankhead played Mary Clay and the cast included Ilka Chase, Barbara O'Neil, Cora Witherspoon, and Fred Keating.
+The original play opened in New York City, New York, US on March 1, 1933 and had 110 performances.
+Tallulah Bankhead played Mary Clay and the cast included Ilka Chase, Barbara O'Neil, Cora Witherspoon and Fred Keating.

 This film was Crawford's first collaboration with screenwriter Joseph L. Mankiewicz.
-According to TCM, the script originally was intended for Loretta Young, George Brent, and Joel McCrea, but MGM decided to turn it into a Joan Crawford vehicle.
+According to TCM, the script originally was intended for Loretta Young, George Brent and Joel McCrea, but MGM decided to turn it into a Joan Crawford vehicle.
 Crawford reacted favorably to the script, and the two worked on a total of nine films together.
 He evidently understood the secret of Crawford's appeal: working-class women identified with her.

 Reception

 Variety called it "Clever and smart, packing a lot of comedy in action, situation, and dialogue...." and commented, "On the performance end, it is one of Miss Crawford's best."